 This training is an in-depth, community-based training that will enable the patient’s family and friends to understand the role they play in patient safety as a support person or advocate.
-Programs run about hours and are usually done in two to three sessions.
+Programs run about eight hours and are usually done in two sessions.
 For private groups, Pulse can tailor this workshop to best meet your group’s needs.
-Classes are held for the public approximately 2-3 times a year.
 Fees for this training can be offered through sponsorship opportunities and there are reduced rates in special circumstances.

 An advocate is crucial to the patient's care.
 But what exactly does an advocate do?
 Who would make a good advocate?

 The person who loves the patient most may not be the best advocate.
 His or her emotions may get in the way of good communication and helping in clear decision making.

 Family-Centered Patient Advocacy Training will help prepare participants to be a patient safety advocate for one person or the whole family!

 This program can be offered to religious communities, clubs, employees and organizations.